 Instructor InformationName: Sanjay Goel

 Office Hours: M 1:30 - 3:30pm or by appt.

 Dates: September 4 - October 7 (Contingency Class Date October 9)

 This course provides an introduction to programming using JAVA language.
-The course teaches the basic constructs of the language and covers some aspects of object oriented programming.
-The course will start with a discussion of data types and flow control and then delve into issues like abstraction and inheritance.
-This is going to be a very fast paced class with a lot of new material in every class.
+The basic constructs of the language and some aspects of object oriented programming are covered in this class.
+The course will start with a discussion of data types and flow control and then discuss issues like abstraction and inheritance.
+This will be a very fast paced class with a lot of new material in every class.
+The students are expected to have thoroughly reviewed the material from previous classes prior to the next class.
 This is a programming class so a lot of effort is required outside of the class in programming assignments.
-We will spend the first half of the class in the classroom learning the language constructs and use the second half of the class in the MIS lab doing programming.
-In each class you will get an assignment to complete in the class.
-Since there may not be enough computers in the lab multiple people will share computers.
+The first half of each class will be spent in the classroom learning the language constructs and the second half of each class will be spent in the MIS/HRIS lab on programming assignments.
+In each class an assignment related to the content of the class for that day will be given to complete in the lab.
+Students may choose to pair up for these assignments as the number of students may be more that the number of computers in the lab.

 Text & Reference Books

 Three books are listed in the syllabus, however, I expect students to purchase only the text book.
 The other books are only listed for students who would like additional material to increase their understanding.
 There is also a lot of material available on the web.
 Please check out the SUN Microsystems web site for additional information.

 Text: Ira Pohl & Charlie McDowell, Java by Dissection, The essentials of Java Programming, Updated Edition.
 ISBN: 0201751585

 Reference: Peter Van Der Linden, Just Java, 2nd Edition

 Reference: Allen Vermeulen et. al, The Elements of Java Style.